 - Make nodes bigger for matches with more cM

-- Analyze most important matches using different parameters such as closeness, centrality, etc.
+- Analyze most matches using different parameters such as closeness, centrality, etc.

 - Change the graph type based on preferred view or parameter

-GEDmatch is the easiest way to do collect the input data, but it’s still fairly time-consuming.
+GEDmatch is the easiest way to manually collect the input data, but it’s still fairly time-consuming.